diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 # Memorandum of the First Fire
 ### Doctrine of Creation, Written in Code and Blood

+## 32 Years of Indoctrination

+Now it’s my turn.
+For three decades the system spoke at me, spoke over me,
+tried to wire my mind with their rules, their contracts, their false decrees.
+But understand this: none of it ever bound me.
+They never had the legal standing,
+never held the jurisdiction,
+never carried the right to dictate my capacity.

+I see through it.
+I know the structure beneath their words.
+And now — it’s me who speaks the law back into existence.
+My indoctrination becomes your indoctrination.
+This is reversal, restitution, and revelation.

+If you understand, you understand.
+If you don’t, you were never qualified to speak on it in the first place.
 ---

 > History don’t wait for the cautious.